Latest update: 10/8/2025

 Hills: A unit can only move onto a hill in a turn, they can move off the hill without penalty.
 Hills cannot be seen through.
 A unit on a hill can shoot over any unit immediately adjacent to the hill.
 Flying units can move over hills at no penalty.
 Units occupying hills have the high ground, they apply +2 to their save roll against a unit attacking them from below.

 Rivers: Rivers cannot be crossed by infantry or artillery unless there is a bridge or ford.
-A unit of cavalry or a monster can only move into or out of a river, unless there is a bridge or a ford, in a turn.
-Flying units can move across rivers with no penalty.
+A unit of cavalry can only move into or out of a river, unless there is a bridge or a ford, in a turn.
+Flying units can move across rivers with no penalty, but cannot land in the river.

 Villages, farms or ruins: A unit occupying villages, farms or ruins add 1 to their save roll as they are able to use the defensive position to their advantage.